relaycoder/repograph/README.md

 1.  **`🔍 Discover`**
     -   Scans the filesystem using glob patterns, respecting `.gitignore`.
     -   Reads all matching files into memory.
+(Skipped when `files` are provided).

 2.  **`🧠 Analyze`**
     -   Parses files using **Tree-sitter** and language-specific queries.